 73. Lionel Richie (1982) - Lionel Richie

-While still in the Commodores, Lionel Richie cut his eponymous debut and because only seventy-two albums are better than this says me, he understandably quit soon afterwards to go and remain solo.
-Featuring Richard Marx and Kenny Rodgers on background vocals and Joe Walsh of all blokes on lead guitar for "Wandering Stranger", Lionel Richie had enough going for it to prove that the singer was stepping out of the pure funk and R&B of his current band and had far grander pop ambitious.
-Richie's crossover success would be official on the following year's Can't Slow Down and for sure by '85's "We Are the World" event, but for his first go alone he bounces back and forth between up-tempo gems like "Serves You Right" and the best thing he has in "You Are" and his always superb ballads with "My Love", "You Mean More to Me", and "Truly".
+While still in The Commodores, Lionel Richie cut his eponymous debut and because only seventy-two albums are better than this says me, he understandably quit soon afterwards to go and remain solo.
+Featuring Richard Marx and Kenny Rodgers on background vocals, as well as Joe Walsh of all blokes on lead guitar for "Wandering Stranger", Lionel Richie had enough going for it to prove that the singer was stepping out of the pure funk and R&B of his current band, having grander pop ambitious in the process.
+Richie's crossover success would be official on the following year's monster Can't Slow Down and for sure by the 1985's "We Are the World" event, but his first go alone bounces back and forth between up-tempo gems like "Serves You Right" and the best thing he has in "You Are" against his always superb ballads like "My Love", "You Mean More to Me", and "Truly".

 72. Sanctus Diavolos (2004) - Rotting Christ

-Greece's Rotting Christ had evolved from an almost romantic, primitive black metal outfit, then gone through a goth phase, and by their ninth album Sanctus Diavolos they'd arrived at an otherworldly place altogether.
-Few extreme metal records sound quite like this one.
+Greece's Rotting Christ had evolved from an almost romantic and primitive black metal outfit, then gone through a goth phase, and by their ninth album Sanctus Diavolos, they had arrived at an otherworldly place altogether.
+Few extreme metal records sound like this one.
 Christ adds a Latin choir straight out of The Omen and/or Indian Jones and the Temple of Doom and an almost overbearingly atmospheric production to Diavolos.
-This gives it a sweeping, conceptual feel that's downright scary at parts.
-But on top of it all, every track is a stand-out.
-"Visions of a Blind Order" has a surprisingly incredible guitar solo, "Tyrannical" is a chunk-fest, "Sanctimonius" is a very haunting interlude, "Athanati Este" is their best song period, and the title track is everything this album is condensed to in six minutes and forty-one seconds.
+This gives it a sweeping, conceptual feel that is downright scary at parts.
+On top of it all though, each track is a stand-out.
+"Visions of a Blind Order" has an incredible guitar solo, "Tyrannical" is a chunk-fest, "Sanctimonius" is a haunting interlude, "Athanati Este" is their best song period, and the title track is everything dark, beautiful, and grandiose that this album is condensed to in six minutes and forty-one seconds.

 71. Hunky Dory (1971) - David Bowie